tobiasharms-sec/Vectra-health-check/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is provided as-is for educational and operational purposes.
+Please ensure compliance with your organization's security policies and Vectra's terms of service.

 ## Author